-The existence of this weblog is the result of a two-step impulse.
-First came the idea of claiming a name such as System Folder — I thought it was cool to have a Mac-oriented weblog with that name.
+The existence of this blog is the result of a two-step impulse.
+First came the idea of claiming a name such as System Folder — I thought it was cool to have a Mac-oriented blog with that name.
 But after a couple of false starts, I just kept the name in cold storage, waiting for better times.

 I’ve always been fond of Macintosh computers, both aesthetically — as objects of design, pleasant to use but also pleasant to look at and own — and operatively; they’ve always been better than Windows boxes, thanks to their operating system.

 I am a Mac enthusiast and collector.
 However, I don’t collect vintage Macs just for the sake of it.
 I love to put vintage Macs to good use.
 If I acquire a vintage Mac, it’s for making the most of it and maintaining it.
 It’s for giving it a purpose.
 That’s why I don’t just hoard old Mac hardware indiscriminately.

 Mac OS X has been the second best thing happening to Macintosh computers since the original Macintosh, but that doesn’t mean that everything running Mac OS 9 and earlier versions is useless.
 Similarly, Apple may have stopped supporting the PowerPC architecture years ago, but that doesn’t mean that all PowerPC G3, G4, G5 Macs running Mac OS X 10.4 Tiger or 10.5 Leopard are useless.

-Above I mentioned that a two-step impulse is what drove me to start this weblog.
+Above I mentioned that a two-step impulse is what drove me to start this blog.
 This is when the second step kicked in.
 Instead of launching yet another Mac-oriented blog about Mac OS X, the iPhone, the iPod and all the newest and the latest from Apple, I decided to configure (heh) this System Folder as a space for all things related to vintage Mac hardware and software.
 My attempt is to show that Macs are really long-lasting systems, and that they can still be useful today — or at least interesting and fascinating.